 St. John the Evangelist in Hingham, Massachusetts

-Preached by the Rev. Timothy E. Schenck on August 12, 2018 (Proper 14B)
+Preached by the Rev. Timothy E. Schenck on June 19, 2022 (Proper 7, Year C)

 “What we’ve got here is a failure to communicate.”
 Actually, we don’t have a problem — I don’t think.
 But the famous line from the 1967 movie Cool Hand Luke popped into my head as I was reflecting on this passage from Luke’s gospel.
 In it we hear the story of the man known as the Gerasene demoniac.
 It’s a pretty intense story of a demon-possessed man — the ultimate hard case — whose life is transformed by his encounter with Jesus.

 As the story unfolds, we become immediately aware that the whole context of Jesus’ ministry has changed.
 Jesus has crossed over into Gentile territory and everything just feels different.
 In the early healing stories we get what I like to call Jesus’ rock star phase.
 He wanders around towns and villages with his entourage of disciples getting mobbed by throngs of people seeking his healing touch.
 People go to great lengths to get a glimpse of this new teacher — they lower sick friends through roofs, they crowd around houses where he’s eating dinner, they climb trees to see him, they reach out and grab the hem of his robe.
 People go to extraordinary lengths for a brief encounter with Jesus.